canonflow/Treasure-Quest-Project/README.md

 ---

-### Developed by: Nathan Garzya Santoso - Informatic Engineering at University of Surabaya
+### Developed by: Nathan Garzya Santoso - Informatics Engineering at University of Surabaya